ethanh6/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Use the proximity sensor to detect people approaching, and signals to the receiver when the reader sends messages.
+2. Use the message sending system as a ditital invisible notebook.
+The user can record the message via the system, either using voice (with the speech2text system) or text message.
+Then, with approximy sensor, the message will display when it detects the user approaching.
+3. The message delivery system can be exploited as a simple game engine.
+For example, Pong or Flappy Bird ([reference](http://www.grantjenks.com/docs/freegames/)).
+The display of the game can be either on the MiniPiTFT Display or the VCN viewer screen, and players can control the game with the joystick.
+4. It enables
+5.

 ### Part C
 ### Streaming a Sensor